fortinet/terraform-secure-remote-access/README.md

 The default admin username and password can be found in vars.tf under `admin_name` and `admin_password`. <br>

-<i>Note: <b>EasyKey</b> from the output will contain configuration that can be applied to Spoke VPN devices for ease of configuration. </i>
+> **Note:** For ease of configuration, search for **EasyKey** in the output.
+It will contain configuration that can be applied to Spoke VPN devices.

 # Spoke FortiGate Setup

-Once the Terraform deployment is complete, follow the steps below to attach the spoke to the FortiGate Hub
+Once the Terraform deployment is complete, follow the steps below to attach the spoke to the FortiGate hub.

 1. Navigate to your spoke FortiGate and open **VPN > IPsec Wizard**.
 2. Enter a **Name** for the spoke.